run-ai/docs/docs/developer/metrics/metrics-api.md

 The purpose of this document is to detail the structure and purpose of metrics emitted by Run:ai.
 This enables customers to create custom dashboards or integrate metric data into other monitoring systems.

 Run:ai provides metrics via the [Run:ai Control-plane API](http://../admin-rest-api/overview.md).
-In the past, Run:ai provided metrics information via direct access to an internal metrics store.
+Previoulsy, Run:ai provided metrics information via direct access to an internal metrics store.
 This method is deprecated but is still documented [here](http://metrics.md).

 ## Metric and telemetry Scopes